Coarse-Grid Selection Using Simulated Annealing: Results

 \section{Results}

-In the results below, we set the initial (global) temperature at $T=1$, and compute the reduction rate, $\alpha$, so that $\alpha^{n_{\text{ts}}}$ = 0.1, where $n_{\text{ts}}$ is the total number of annealing steps to be attempted.
-Thus, all experiments end when the global temperature reaches $0.1$.
-In addition, for each problem, we determine $n_\text{ts}$ by fixing a total number of steps per DoF in the system, and report results based on the alloted number of steps per DoF.
-This work is further subdivided into Gauss-Seidel sweeps by fixing values of the number of annealing steps per DoF per sweep, with the number of sweeps determined as the ratio of total steps per DoF to steps per DoF per sweep.
+In the results below, unless stated otherwise, we set the initial (global) temperature at $T=1$, and compute the reduction rate, $\alpha$, so that $\alpha^{n_{\text{ts}}}$ = 0.1, where $n_{\text{ts}}$ is the total number of annealing steps to be attempted.
+Thus, these experiments end when the global temperature reaches $0.1$.
+In addition, for each problem, we determine $n_\text{ts}$ by fixing a total number of steps per DoF in the system, and report results based on the allotted number of steps per DoF, $\ndof$.
+This work is further subdivided into Gauss-Seidel sweeps by fixing values of the number of annealing steps per DoF per sweep, $\ncycle$, with the number of sweeps determined as the ratio of total steps per DoF to steps per DoF per sweep, as on~\cref{step:cycles} of~\cref{alg:anneal-omega-cgsa}.

 We first consider structured-grid experiments for both the finite-difference (five-point) and bilinear finite element (nine-point) discretizations of the Laplacian, using a $32\times 32$ mesh to explore how much work is needed to determine near-optimal partitions using both geometric and algebraic divisions into subdomains.
 Using these experiments to identify ``best practices'', we then explore how the coarsening algorithm performs as we change the problem size, move from structured to unstructured finite-element meshes, and isotropic to anisotropic operators.